Siemens scandal: Japanese political fallout

-After both houses of Diet refused to pass the 1914 Navy budget, Yamamoto resigned on 24 March 1914, bringing down his entire cabinet with him.
-Given that Yamamoto was also an officer of the Japanese Navy, a court martial demoted Yamamoto and the Minister of the Navy, Saito Makoto, both of whom had previously held the rank of Admiral.
-Subsequent court martials sentenced several leading members of the navy procurement department to prison sentences, issued heavy fines to Vickers and Siemens, and banned both companies from future participation in contracts.
+After both houses of the Diet refused to pass the 1914 Navy budget on 24 March 1914, and with the cabinet facing a vote of censure in the lower house, Yamamoto resigned the same day, bringing down his entire cabinet with him.
+Given that Yamamoto was also an officer of the Japanese Navy, a court martial demoted Yamamoto and Saito Makoto, both of whom had previously held the rank of Admiral.
+Subsequent courts martial sentenced several leading members of the navy procurement department to prison sentences, issued heavy fines to Vickers and Siemens, and banned both companies from future participation in contracts.
+Still, prosecutor-general Kiichirō Hiranuma declined to prosecute some of the navy officers alleged to be involved, perhaps due to fears of sullying the navy's reputation too much.